 Parental leave is an important time for you and your family, but it also means taking time out of the workforce.
 This can have an impact on how much super you accumulate, and that means less money when you retire.
 That’s where the spouse contributions tax offset can come in handy.

 Your spouse or partner could add a bit extra to your super while you’re looking after your new addition.
-On top of boosting your balance, your partner may get a tax offset that could benefit both of you.
+This is a great way to build the savings you both have to share in retirement.
+And on top of boosting your balance, your partner may get a tax offset that could benefit both of you.

 And you get regular contributions into your account, which, over time, grows with investment returns - all adding up to a higher super balance in retirement.
 It’s a win-win.